-If you're searching for a loan with a low interest rate, you may be wondering if cheap loans even exist.
-Of course, there’s almost always a cost to borrow money, but you can manage the costs and improve your chances as a borrower.
+If you're searching for a loan with a low-interest rate, you may be wondering if cheap loans even exist.
+There’s almost always a cost to borrow money, but you can manage the costs and improve your chances as a borrower.

 Why Good Credit Is the Key to Landing Cheap Loans

-Some loans, such as student loans and first time homebuyer programs, are extremely cheap loans.
-Under these programs, somebody else pays interest for you and reduces your total borrowing cost.
+Some loans, such as student loans and first-time homebuyer programs, are extremely cheap loans.
+Under subsidized loan programs, somebody else pays the interest for you and reduces your total borrowing cost.
 Use them when you can.

-It may be possible to refinance or consolidate with cheap loans.
+When you already have loans outstanding, you may be able to save money by switching to a better loan structure.
+It may be possible to refinance or consolidate one or several loans with cheaper interest rate loans.
 The tradeoff?
-You might pay more in interest over your lifetime (even with a lower interest rate), and you could put your home at risk.
+You might pay more in interest over your loan's lifetime (even with a lower interest rate), and you could put your home or other pledged collateral at risk.
 Consider the risks of cheap loans before refinancing.

 You may be able to turn existing expensive loans into cheap loans without refinancing.
 If you’re in financial trouble, your lender might change the terms of your loan to keep you from going under.